Bahruz Samadov: Research

 Bahruz Samadov has been known as a researcher since 2016.
 In his articles, Samadov criticized the power of President of Azerbaijan Ilham Aliyev, which lasted for more than 20 years, and called his rule authoritarian.
 His articles or translations are published in OC Media, Eurasianet, openDemocracy independent news platforms, Institute for War and Peace Reporting (IWPR), Baku Research Institute and Institute for International Political Studies, as well as International Journal of Politics, New Eastern Europe and Caucasus Edition journals.
-Samadov regularly appeared as a political commentator on Radio Liberty, BBC News, Nastoyashcheye vremya and Dozhd in Russia, and ČT24 in the Czech Republic.
+Samadov regularly appeared as a political commentator on Radio Liberty, BBC News, Nastoyashcheye vremya and TV Rain in Russia, and ČT24 in the Czech Republic.

 In 2020, Bahruz Samadov spoke out against the military operations that took place during the Second Nagorno-Karabakh war, post-war period, Armenia–Azerbaijan border crisis and 2023 Azerbaijani offensive in Nagorno-Karabakh.
 Samadov stated that he saw the solution of the Nagorno-Karabakh conflict in peace, and criticized the war crimes that took place during the military operations.
 Samadov's articles on war and peace were repeatedly "targeted" by the pro-government media, and Samadov was insulted by being called a "traitor" and "pro-Armenian".

-In April 2021, in the article titled Azerbaijani authoritarianism and Baku's Military Trophy Park published on the Eurasianet independent news platform, Samadov called the display of helmets of dead Armenian soldiers in the Military Trophy Park as dehumanizing, criticizing the presentation of Armenians as enemies by the Azerbaijani authorities for decades.
-Also, he was framed by the pro-government news sites as a "traitor" and "pro-Armenian" because he wrote that "Armenians receive a close attitude to fascism in Azerbaijan" in his 2023 article titled Azerbaijan needs an alternative to nationalistic militarism published in OC Media.
+In April 2021, in the article titled "Azerbaijani authoritarianism and Baku's Military Trophy Park" published on the Eurasianet independent news platform, Samadov called the display of helmets of dead Armenian soldiers in the Military Trophy Park as dehumanizing, criticizing the presentation of Armenians as enemies by the Azerbaijani authorities for decades.
+Also, he was framed by the pro-government news sites as a "traitor" and "pro-Armenian" because he wrote that "Armenians receive a close attitude to fascism in Azerbaijan" in his 2023 article titled "Azerbaijan needs an alternative to nationalistic militarism" published in OC Media.

 In an interview with OC Media in April 2023, Samadov called what happened in the Lachin corridor "a siege" and stated that the main goal of this was to clear Nagorno-Karabakh of Armenians.
 Bahruz Samadov is a researcher on hegemony and political discourses in Azerbaijan, as well as issues of identity, political stability and populism based on post-structuralist and psychoanalytical theories.